CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/110-Object_Model/Core Vocabularies.md

 ## Can I add my own Core Vocabularies?

 Although you can, we suggest that you do not.
-The reason is mainly due to upgrade support and making sure your upgrades are as seemless and automated as possible.
+The reason is mainly due to upgrade support and making sure your upgrades are as seamless and automated as possible.

 ## How do I nest my Vocabularies?